 Chicken Inasal (Grilled Chicken)

 Yana Gilbuena has traveled the world, celebrating the cuisine of her Filipino heritage with pop-up kamayan dinners.
 Her hometown of Bacolod City is known for this dish.
 Native coconut vinegar and calamansi juice bring a distinct flavor and aroma, and atsuete oil adds vibrant color, as well as a nutty, peppery flavor.
+Read more about Gilbuena and this recipe.

 Made from the nectar of flowers from the coconut tree, coconut vinegar is mild, with a slightly sweet, coconutty aftertaste.
 It's a staple throughout Southeast Asia and parts of India.
 Use it in marinades and dressings or to make pickled vegetables.